Doctor of Pharmacy

 A graduate of the program will be eligible to apply to be licensed as a pharmacist across Canada after successful completion of provincial and national examinations.

 Direct admission from high school is not available for the entry-to-practice program.
-Offers of admisson take into account academic grades and personal and professional characteristics.
+Offers of admission take into account academic grades and personal and professional characteristics.
 Assessment of interpersonal characteristics may involve a face to face interview and/or completion of an on-line computer based test.
 Priority for admission is given to applicants who are residents of Newfoundland and Labrador.
 One seat is reserved for an Aboriginal student from the province of Newfoundland and Labrador.

 - Biology 1001 and 1002